masterminer-tech/docs/usage.md

 <img src="https://firebasestorage.googleapis.com/v0/b/mm-dev-v2.appspot.com/o/Screen%20Shot%202019-06-05%20at%2010.06.14%20PM.png?alt=media&token=c5483b06-364f-4c2a-870a-a1e3d3a9f607" alt="Masterminer" width="500px"/>

-3. After entering all required information, click **Submit**.
+3. Fill form and **Submit**.
-You will get a confirmation and your masternode will show up on your Dashboard after few minutes.
+*Once deployed successfuilly, your masternode will show up on your Dashboard after few minutes.*

-4. Once the node shows up on your dashboard, select the "more" icon and select **Configuration**.
+4. When node is shown on your dashboard, select the "more" icon and select **Configuration**.
 Then proceed to copy the *masternode configuration text* and save it somewhere easily accessible.
 We will use this soon.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_dashboard.png" alt="Masterminer" width="500px"/>

 5. Leave Masterminer site and open your wallet app (QT Wallet).